 - For central Chapel Hill trips, while the travelshed spreads farther north and east, it does not extend beyond the ends of the corridor. - A minor shift south to Southern Village yields a travelshed that extends west and north of the Graham end of the corridor.
 This helps demonstrate the complex combination of origins and destinations served by the NC 54 west corridor.
-Although Chapel Hill is the single dominant destination, there are dozens of significant trip-end pairs using different portions of the corridor, and the relative volumes of these trips can shift over time in response to local and regional growth and development, congestion, and roadway improvements. - For the centralized Burlington/Graham location, while the travelshed is narrower on the northern side, it extends well beyond the eastern end of the corridor, widening greatly to the south to include portions of northern Chatham County.
+Although Chapel Hill is a major destination for trips using the NC 54 Study Area Corridor, there are dozens of significant trip-end pairs using portions of the corridor, and the relative volumes of these trips can shift over time in response to local and regional growth and development, congestion, and roadway improvements. - For the centralized Burlington/Graham location, while the travelshed is narrower on the northern side, it extends well beyond the eastern end of the corridor, widening greatly to the south to include portions of northern Chatham County.
 This travelshed also applies to destinations north and west of the indicated location.
-Growth outside the corridor is a more significant factor in traffic increases in this travel market than for the downtown Chapel Hill travel market.
+Growth outside the corridor is a more significant factor in traffic increases in this travel market than for the downtown Chapel Hill travel market. - Trips between western Orange County and points east of Chapel Hill (such as Durham and RTP) use this portion of NC 54 and the Bypass; however, I-40 is a more attractive option for trips originating farther west, or even a slight distance north of NC 54 through the study area.